Navigation

 Search language¶

 A “mini-language” is used to perform searches for receipts and identifiers.
 A query consists of one or more fields, separated by spaces.
-A field contains a path, and a match value or range value, separated by a colon.
+A field contains a path, and a match value, range value or the symbol: *, separated by a colon.
 The available paths are defined by the type of record that is being searched for, and can be found below in section on “Search fields”.
 Paths follow the structure of the record being searched and may contain dots to separate parts of the path.
 Simple match queries would look as follows:

 path.to.number:2